devschool-io/devschool-io.github.io/_posts/2015-03-31-loops-in-javascript.md

 {% endhighlight %}

+You can also use else if statements for more control of the flow of the code.

+{% highlight JavaScript %}

+if(some condition is true){
+  console.log("this");
+} else if (some condition is true){
+  console.log("this will run only if the first if condition is false and the else if condition is true");
+} else {
+  console.log("this will only run if the if statement and else if statement is false") }

+{% endhighlight %}

 <h2>Exercise:</h2>
 <p>&nbsp;Write some code that loops through the numbers from 1 to 100, if the number is divisible by 3 print <em>"Fizz"</em>.
 If the number is divisible by 5 print <em>"Buzz"</em>.
 If the number is divisible by 5 AND 3 print <em>"FizzBuzz"</em>, else just print the number.</p>
 <p>Sample output:</p>